Distinguishing Kilonovae from Binary Neutron Star and Neutron Star-Black Hole Mergers: Differentiating between BNS and NSBH Kilonovae

 Among our EOS choices, APR4 generally yields the most compact (softest) NSs, followed by SLy, while DD2 produces the least compact (stiffest) NSs.
 The resulting trends in ejecta production follow this ordering.
 For BNS mergers, DD2 yields the largest ejecta masses on average, followed by SLy and then APR4.
 For NSBH mergers, the EOS also affects the disruption fraction, because compactness enters directly into the criterion for disruption outside the BH ISCO in the calibrated fits.
 In our simulated NSBH population, the fraction of systems with non-negligible ejecta is $\sim 11\%$ for DD2, $\sim 6\%$ for SLy, and $\sim 4\%$ for APR4.

-Figure~\ref{fig:var_eos} shows the resulting post-peak decline distributions in the $u$ and $i$ bands for each EOS.
+Figure~\ref{fig:var_eos} shows the resulting post-peak decline distributions in the $u$, $g$, and $i$ bands for each EOS.
 As we move from DD2 to APR4, both the BNS and NSBH populations shift mildly toward faster KN decay in both bands, consistent with smaller ejecta masses and shorter diffusion times for more compact stars.
-Importantly, this shift is subdominant to the separation between merger classes: the $u$ band continues to show clear separation between BNS and NSBH KNe, while the $i$ band separation persists with comparable overlap across EOS choices.
+Importantly, this shift is subdominant to the separation between merger classes.
+While the overlap between populations is slightly higher for APR4, the $u$ and $g$ bands continue to show significant distinguishability between BNS and NSBH KNe, while the $i$ band separation persists with comparable overlap across EOS choices.
 We conclude that, within our modeling assumptions, the proposed post-peak decline criteria are reasonably robust to EOS uncertainty.